ahmohbati/SecOn/Squert.md

 Security Onion maintains its own fork of Squert:
 http://blog.securityonion.net/2016/09/squert-development.html

-Squert is a PHP web interface to [Sguil](Sguil) database and works best with Chromium/Chrome browsers.
+Squert is a PHP web interface to the [Sguil](Sguil) database and works best with Chromium/Chrome browsers.

 ### Authentication
 Squert authenticates against the Sguil user database, so you should be able to login to Squert using the same username/password you use to login to Sguil